 Let’s start with the understanding of the cataract, its symptoms and diagnoses and only then will we move on to the treatment of this disease.
-The cataract is a quite widespread pathology of the eyes, which is caused not only by lenticular opacity, but also by the loss of its elasticity.
+The cataract is a quite widespread pathology of the eyes, which is caused not only by lenticular opacity but also by the loss of its elasticity.
 This process often leads to various visual impairments.

 Nowadays, the cataract is one of the most widespread diseases of the eyes.
 Older persons are the ones most exposed to getting this disease.
-However, the cataract infection cases are increasingly found among younger people.
+However, cataract infection cases are increasingly found among younger people.
 This is the reason why the request “cataract reasons symptoms treatment” is becoming increasingly popular among Internet users.

 Types and degrees of the cataract

 There are several classifications of this disease.
-One of them is based on how the person got the cataract: whether it was congenital or lifetime.
+One of them is based on how the person got the cataract: whether it was congenital or a lifetime.
 In most cases, the disease is contracted.
 Children are seldom born with a cataract diagnosis.

-The disease itself is not the reason for medication, as the problem with crystalline lens of an eye seldom harms the vision of the person.
-However, there are also exceptional cases when the specialist recognizes a complex form of the cataract, which can lead to total blindness – in that case, an immediate treatment should be started.
+The disease itself is not the reason for medication, as the problem with the crystalline lens of an eye seldom harms the vision of the person.
+However, there are also exceptional cases when the specialist recognizes a complex form of the cataract, which can lead to total blindness – in that case, immediate treatment should be started.

 The turbidity happening at the cataract can be located on the poles and nucleus of the lens.
-Sometimes there are cases of alternation of healthy tissues with the struck ones – in that case, there is a lammeral or zonular cataract.
+Sometimes there are cases of alternation of healthy tissues with the struck ones – in that case, there is a immoral or zonular cataract.
 Such a diagnosis as a capsular cataract says that only the forward capsule of an eye grows turbid.

 There is also a membranous cataract, which is characterized by the formation of a turbid membrane at an adherence of two capsules of the crystalline lens: front and back.
 If damage extends to all tissues of a crystalline lens, it is a total cataract.